 We are no longer accepting applications for the Summer 2019 cohort.
 Please check back in June 2019 for more information about our Fall internship application process.
 For more information, please contact Ms. Faith Ssebikindu, Director of Outreach and Continuing Engagement at firstname.lastname@example.org or 202-685-3872.

 The College of International Security Affairs (CISA) is one of five component colleges at the National Defense University.
 CISA’s mission is to educate and prepare national security practitioners from the U.S. and partner nations for the strategic challenges of the contemporary security environment.
 In this capacity, CISA is the Department of Defense (DOD) flagship for professional military education and building partner capacity in counterterrorism and irregular warfare at the strategic level.
 CISA is also a critical repository of subject matter expertise concerning counterterrorism, irregular warfare, homeland defense, international affairs, security studies and area studies.
 CISA is one of the few places in Washington D.C. or academia, where policy, practice and theory overlap.
 CISA faculty and students apply knowledge and insights gained in an academic setting to real world security contingencies.
-Examples include- combating the threat of Boko Haram in West Africa; achieving small state security; degrading ISIS capability and stemming spillover of conflict from Iraq/ Syria into neighboring countries, and developing new approaches to fighting drug trafficking organizations in Latin America.
+Examples include- combating the threat of Boko Haram in West Africa; achieving small state security; and developing new approaches to fighting drug trafficking organizations in Latin America.
 Finally, interns undertake meaningful work that directly supports the scholarship and instruction that occurs at CISA.

 The faculty and staff at CISA will do all they can to ensure that the internship is academically and experientially rewarding.
 Interns should expect to work 24- 32 hours per week.
 Internships are unpaid positions.
 Duties may include: